 The last part of our conversion process was to redefine the material indices for each object in each file.
 Initially, all faces of each object, for example WALL01 were assigned by the conversion process the same material index.
 As we needed to assign different materials to, for example, the interior side of a wall as opposed to the exterior side, it was necessary to assign to faces on different planar surfaces different material indices.
 A program was written that walks across the face sets identifying faces that define the same side (plane) of each object.
-This allows us to change the material of each side of the object by just changing which material palette is refered to.
-See the section on 'Coloring and the Material Palettes' for more details.
+This allows us to change the material of each side of the object by just changing which material palette is referred to.
+See the Section 3.7.2 for more details.

-'Inline' vs. 'Define and Use'
+3.5 'Inline' Vs 'Define and Use'

 There are two quite different ways in VRML to reuse parts.
 In the first, each object is defined in a separate file and then called by a WWW Inline Node in the main house file.
 This can have advantages, especially when combined with level of detail nodes, but was rejected in our case due to the fact that every time a piece was to be used, the viewer had to download the piece from the server.
-This resulted in a lot of unnecessary communication over the Internet and slowed down the overall performance of our application.
-The second method is to define the objects in the file using DEF Nodes, which associates a name with an object.
-Under normal circumstances when an object is defined, it is also displayed, but the appropriate use of a SWITCH node allows one to define, but not display an object.
-The defined objects can then be used as many times as required through the USE Node.
-Although this approach resulted in larger file sizes, the total upload and render time was greatly reduced.
+This resulted in a lot of unnecessary communication over the Internet and slowed down the performance of our application.